How to Make Gochugaru

 What is Gochugaru?

-What You Will Love About Making Gochugaru!
+What Will You Love About Making Gochugaru at Home?

 - Nothing Beats Homemade!

 Making things that are typically bought can be so rewarding, not to mention economical!
-This simple recipe lets you make your fantastic spice entirely from scratch.
+This simple recipe lets you create your fantastic spice entirely from scratch.
 Making gochugaru from scratch is a great way to prevent waste and save some pennies.

 Ambitious homesteaders can make this tasty spice to use their annual pepper yield, and crafty home cooks will love making an ingredient they can use repeatedly.
 There is nothing like the pride of homemade and no more accessible homemade component than gochugaru.